 In February 1996, the Kentucky Department of Corrections implemented the first ever statewide victim notification system.
-In the following year, the DOC consolidated these services under the Office of Victim Services, and the VINE program quickly became the cornerstone of these services.
+In the following year, the DOC consolidated these services under the Victim Services Branch (VSB), and the VINE program quickly became the cornerstone of these services.
 VINE (Victim Information and Notification Everyday) is the automated notification system that alerts victims about a change in the custody status of their offender.
 This system now includes data from county jails, prisons, mental health facilities and juvenile detention centers.
 The Department's program was reorganized in 2004 with a deeper focus on victims and their need for assistance throughout the criminal justice process.
 This need for assistance does not stop once an offender has been sentenced.
-In fact, it continues throughout an offender's incarceration and OVS is the arm of Corrections to handle those requests for assistance.
-Victim advocates from OVS work with victims daily as they attempt to locate information about their offender.
+In fact, it continues throughout an offender's incarceration and VSB is the arm of Corrections to handle those requests for assistance.
+Victim advocates from VSB work with victims daily as they attempt to locate information about their offender.
 They also travel the state to educate those involved in the criminal justice system about the VINE program – with the goal that all victims are aware of the protection the service offers.

 What will VINE do for me?